International Biology Olympiad

 The International Biology Olympiad (IBO) is a biological olympiad for pre-university students under the age 20, and is one of the most well-known International Science Olympiads.
 The first IBO was held in Czechoslovakia in 1990, and it has since been held annually.
 The competition has gradually expanded to include more than 75 participating countries across five continents.
 All participating countries send the four winners of their National Biology Olympiad to the IBO, usually accompanied by two adults who are members of the international jury, for the duration of the competition.
+On 2 June 2026 have 80 Full members and 2 Pending members (Nepal,Kuwait) and 1 observer (Nigeria).

 To select these top four life science contestants for this international competition, all member countries host Biology Olympiad competitions in typically 3-5 consecutively more difficult national competition rounds.
 As a consequence, this leads to a trickle-down effect, engaging more than 1 million students worldwide in life science each year.

-In 2020, during the COVID-19 pandemic, the IBO (host: Japan) was organized virtually and was rated "a great success" and "highly successful" in the history of IBO because of its exceptional way of operation and the unique international group-based scientific project International Group Project 2020.
+In 2020 and 2021, during the COVID-19 pandemic, the editions hosted by Japan and Portugal were organized virtually with the Japan edition including a unique international group-based scientific project International Group Project 2020.

-In 2021, the COVID-19 pandemic forced the Portuguese IBO host to go virtual once again: the 2021 IBO was replaced by the IBO Challenge II, from July 18 to July 23.